-The 1901 Census shows Henry as a boarder at The College Boarding School, Heswall, Cheshire.
-(1901 Census RG 13/3380) He was later educated at Moorland House, Heswall; Charterhouse School, Godalming, Surrey, where he was in the Cricket XI, and St John’s College, Cambridge.
+He was later educated at Moorland House, Heswall; Charterhouse School, Godalming, Surrey, where he was in the Cricket XI, and St John’s College, Cambridge.
 On 27 October 1908 Henry registered at Cambridge University School of Medicine

 Henry served unscathed through the fighting at Audregnies, Le Cateau and The Aisne until 22nd October 1914, near La Bassée, at Violaines, where he won his D.S.O.
 However, after the battle he was reported officially “missing” and was believed to have been captured.

 He was thought to have been wounded and was reported, unofficially, to have been taken to a French hospital at Douai, which was eventually taken by the Germans.

 “Henry Noel Atkinson, 2nd Lieut., 3rd Battn, The Cheshire Regiment.

 For conspicuous gallantry under heavy fire from both flanks by collecting a few men and checking the enemy, thereby facilitating the retirement of his comrades.”